chloeyeo/Radar-Website-WAD2-Group-Project-/README.md

 - Presentation file of our web application (design specification, technologies used and more): WAD2-Presentation.pptx

-This is the WAD2 course group project done at the End of Year 2 (end of second term) in the University of Glasgow Bsc Computing Science (4 Years).
+This is the WAD2 course group project done at the End of Year 2 (end of second term) in the University of Glasgow Bsc Computing Science (4 Years), before March 27th 2022.

+As an individual grade, I have received A1 for this project.

 As our group project, we created a web application called Radar using Python Django framework, HTML, JavaScript and HTML.